mattbrictson/rails-starter/README.md

 8. Run `rake db:create` to initialize the database (make sure postgres is started first).
 9. Run `rake db:migrate`.
 10. Run `rake spec` to make sure everything works.
-11. Run `rails s thin` to start the app.
+11. Run `rails s` to start the app.

 ## Thanks to…